-- Certain "Virus Victim" equities such as refiners, homebuilders, and select retail stocks (After a powerful rally, be more selective; however, refiners have broken multi-year support.
+- Certain "Virus Victim" equities such as refiners, homebuilders, and select retail stocks (After a powerful rally in homebuilders and certain retailers, be more selective; however, refiners have broken multi-year support.
 Exit for now but look to re-enter; there is abundant long-term upside.) - Investment-grade floating rate corporate bonds (Despite a vigorous rally in recent months, there remains decent long-term value in this bond market niche.) - The higher quality mortgage REITs (These have risen materially from our initial recommendation; therefore, less aggressive buying is appropriate even though we continue to like the multi-year outlook.)